dijonsauce/CIMilestoneProject01/README.md

 -    Slideshow's left & right button not responding but the slideshow will still transition at their own pace.

+### Solved Bugs

+-    Navigation bar is now fixed to the top of the screen.

 ## Deployment

 ### GitHub Pages